kalendar/gentext_studio/docs/Roadmap.md

 🎉 Features we've shipped!
 - Mobile-first UI for studying and learning with GOLEs
 - Sharing learning activity transcripts
-- No-code authoring including system prompt stub, open content for context augmentation, and learning activity prompts for creating GOLEs
+- No-code authoring of GOLEs
 - GOLE metadata including authors, peer reviewers, and sources (e.g., for attributing OER)
 - Importing and exporting GOLEs between instances of GOLE Studio
 - Flexible access to a wide range of open weights models via the [Groq API](https://groq.com/)